The climate change impact of methane is significant — 25 times greater than carbon dioxide over a 100-year period.

 Cutting methane emissions is the most cost-effective way to accelerate greenhouse gas reductions.

-Alberta will reduce methane emissions from oil and gas operations by 45 percent by 2025 using the following approaches:
+Alberta will reduce methane emissions from oil and gas operations by 45% by 2025 using the following approaches:

 - Applying new emissions design standards to new Alberta facilities.
 Applying standards at the planning stage will be less expensive.